-All evaluators, including complementary observers, are required to complete extensive training on the SEED evaluation and support model.
-The purpose of training is to provide educators who evaluate instruction with the tools that will result in evidence-based class- room observations; professional learning opportunities tied to evaluation feedback and improved student performance.
+All evaluators including complementary observers, are required to complete extensive training on the SEED evaluation and support model.
+The purpose of training is to provide educators who evaluate instruction with the tools that will result in evidence-based class-room observations, professional learning opportunities tied to evaluation feedback and improved educator and student performance.

 The CSDE will provide districts with training opportunities to support district administrators, evaluators and teachers in implementing the model across their schools.
-Districts can adapt and build on these tools to provide comprehensive training and support to their schools and to ensure that evaluators are proficient in conducting teacher evaluations.
+Highville Charter School will adapt and build on these tools to provide comprehensive training and support to their schools to ensure that evaluators are proficient in conducting teacher evaluations.